claragiurgiu/Phase2-Project/README.md

 ## Overview

 Panda Real Estate is a residential real estate firm that prioritizes leveraging technology to enhance and optimize their real estate portfolio.
-Historically operating in the greater New York City Area, Panda Real Estate has decided to expand it's portfolio to the west coast, to include properties in King County, Washington.
+Historically operating in the greater New York City Area, Panda Real Estate has decided to expand its portfolio to the west coast, to include properties in King County, Washington.

 ## Business Problem

-As Panda Real Estate expands it's market to the greater Seattle Metropolitan area, we will be identifying the key variables that influence residential home prices in King County, Washington.
+As Panda Real Estate expands its market to the greater Seattle Metropolitan area, we will be identifying the key variables that influence residential home prices in King County, Washington.
 By conducting a thorough exploration of the various variables that can impact home prices, we hope to inform internal investment teams on the residential housing market.

 ## Data